Nubia (DC Comics)

-Nubia is a fictional character appearing in DC Comics publications and related media, commonly as an ally of Wonder Woman.
+Nubia is a fictional character appearing in DC Comics publications and related media, commonly as an ally of the superhero Wonder Woman.
 Historically, she is DC Comics' first black female superhero.
-Originally introduced in 1973 as Wonder Woman's long-lost fraternal twin sister, she was also an Amazon princess exiled since birth, who served as the General of the Floating Island called Slaughter Island and as an Agent of Ares.
-Today, she is now presented as one of the hero’s oldest and closest friends.
+Originally introduced in 1973 as Wonder Woman's long-lost fraternal twin sister, a former agent of Ares, and the ruler of Slaughter Island, a floating landmass.
+She is now presented as one of the hero's oldest and closest friends.
 Created by Robert Kanigher and Don Heck, Nubia debuted in 1973's Wonder Woman #204 and appeared intermittently throughout Wonder Woman's Bronze Age adventures.

 In modern comic stories, Nubia is depicted as an Amazon contemporary of Wonder Woman and the successor to Wonder Woman's mother Hippolyta as queen of the Amazon nation of Themyscira.
 The character has developed an expanded profile and greater visibility in DC Comics' post-Rebirth continuity, including the limited series Nubia & the Amazons (2021), Trial of the Amazons (2022) and Nubia: Queen of the Amazons (2022).
 The publisher also commissioned young adult graphic novels featuring Nubia as the central character, including Nubia: Real One (2021) and Diana & Nubia: Princesses of the Amazons (2022).

-The distinction of DC's first black woman superhero is also sometimes accorded to the Teen Titan Bumblebee, who debuted in 1976, three years after Nubia's first appearance.
+Jayne Kennedy portrays Carolyn Hamilton in the television series Wonder Woman, who is retroactively revealed to be Nubia in Wonder Woman '77 Meets the Bionic Woman.